hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 Parameter            | Description
 -------------------- | -----------
 `:organization_name` | The name of the organization to create the workspace in.
 The organization must already exist in the system, and the user must have permissions to create new workspaces.
-`:name`              | Specifies the name of the workspace to update, which can only include letters, numbers, `-`, and `_`.
+`:name`              | The name of the workspace to update, which can only include letters, numbers, `-`, and `_`.
 This will be used as an identifier and must be unique in the organization.

 ### Request Body